xen-project/xen/docs/designs/qemu-deprivilege.md

 ## Namespaces for unused functionality (Linux only)

 '''Description''': QEMU doesn't use the functionality associated with mount and IPC namespaces.
-(IPC namespaces contol non-file-based IPC mechanisms within the kernel; unix and network sockets are not affected by this.)
+(IPC namespaces control non-file-based IPC mechanisms within the kernel; Unix and network sockets are not affected by this.)
 Making separate namespaces for these for QEMU won't affect normal operation, but it does mean that even if other restrictions fail, the process won't be able to even name system mount